 I often make whole wheat banana nut bread, but this time I wanted to add more nutritional punch.
 And that’s how I developed these banana oatmeal muffins.

-See my Low Fat Banana Oatmeal Muffin Web Story for a quick visual guide to making this recipe.
+See my Banana Oat Muffin Web Story for a quick visual guide to making this recipe.

 I have been baking with whole wheat flour for over 15 years.
 It started as an experiment and has now become second nature to me.
 If you are new to baking with whole wheat flour, you can start by swapping out half of the regular flour in a recipe with whole grain flour.
 Easy peasy.

 Whole wheat flour requires a bit more moisture than regular flour, so you shouldn’t swap out all of the regular flour for whole wheat without adding a little more moisture.
 This recipe for banana muffins includes not only whole wheat flour, but also wheat bran and oatmeal.
 Lots of whole grain goodness, energy and fiber.

 I love honey, in its raw form drizzled on buttered bread or even baking with it.
 Honey also has an infinite shelf-life.
 Just because the forgotten honey in the cupboard has crystalized, it is still edible.
 You just need to melt it to bring it back to liquid form.

 Honey is a humectant and keeps your baked goods moist, but it also reduces sourness and bitterness.
 Did you know you can easily swap out regular granulated sugar in a recipe and bake with honey instead?
 Just follow this simple rule, thanks to the National Honey Board.

 For every cup of honey you add to replace a cup of sugar, reduce the liquid in your recipe by ¼ cup, add ½ teaspoon baking soda (to neutralize the acid in honey) and reduce the baking temperature by 25ºF.

 I use this formula all the time when modifying recipes to bake with honey.
 It really does work.